publisha/publisha.github.io/Research/papers/iterativepublishing.md

 Some changes were made to the book between 2012 and 2017.
 So, *edition* is equivalent to *version* in meaning, although only publicly available, **not** within the editorial workflow.
 We have only seen the term *version* used in one place, *The Elements of Typographic Style*, Robert Bringhurst, 2012.

-**Revise** may be used indicate a stage in the editorial process as in *revise 1*, *revise 2*.
-Some publishers may also use *revised edition* on the imprint page as a way to promote improvement.
+**Revise** may be used to indicate a stage in the editorial process as in *revise 1*, *revise 2*.
+Some publishers may also use *revised edition* on the imprint page as a way to indicate improvement.

 **Impression** is a term used to indicate a new printing.
 The term is rarely used on the imprint page, although you will see in the illustration here that OUP have recently replaced the *impression sequence numbers* with the term *Impression 4*.

 A **Reprint** may be the same book but with some changes, although unless you see something like "with a new preface by ...", then you may not know.
 A reprint could be same content but reset with new type.
-It is different from a **facsimile** which is an exact copy (page-by-page).
+It is different from a **facsimile** which is an exact copy (page-by-page), often used to re-publish legacy content that can only be taken from printed pages.

 **Errata** are corrections to a book when it has already been printed.
 The corrections are printed on a slip of paper and then glued into the front matter of the book before distribution.
 This happens very rarely, since this give a negative impression of the quality of the book.
 Since many books now have a companion web site, these corrections are often to found listed there.

 ### Imprint pages (title page verso)

-When we explore imprint pages in the books on our shelves we find some interesting publishing strategies.
+When we explore imprint pages in the books on our shelves we find some interesting publishing messages.

-Book collectors, of course, prefer to own fist editions, so in their collections there will be limited information; just the first publication date.
+Book collectors, of course, prefer to own first editions, so in their collections there will be limited information; just the first publication date.
 On the other hand, popular titles (see here 'Treasure Island'), will have many reprints and new editions up to the date of the edition you have.
-Many reprints are a gauge of the popularity of the title, although imprint pages do not tell us how many were printed.
+Many reprints could be an indication of the popularity of the title, although imprint pages do not tell us how many were printed.
 One could argue that many reprints show that the publisher was not confident enough for longer print runs.

 As an alternative to taking a lot of space on the page, you see here from the 1949 edition of *Winnie the Pooh*, that it had been reprinted 38 times (presumably in that first edition), before this "Thirty-ninth edition".

 **Impression Lines** are a string of numbers on the imprint page, that are incrementally erased, to show the current printing.
 It is interesting again, to flip over the title pages of our books to see this little cryptic message that is there for us to interpret.
 The publisher needs to first decide the highest number, because this suggests how many reprints might possible happen; a _pessimism / optimism_ indicator, I suppose.